UmmeHabiba1312/fastapi/task-7/README.md

 #  OpenAI Agents SDK

-Welcome to the **OpenAI Agents SDK**, a powerful Python framework for building tool-using, goal-driven, instruction-following AI agents.
+**OpenAI Agents SDK**, a powerful Python framework for building tool-using, goal-driven, instruction-following AI agents.
 This SDK abstracts away the complexity of agentic reasoning and tool orchestration, letting you focus on what matters: intelligent behavior.

 ---